darshanpv/MS_Fabric_Cloud_Data_Platform/README.md

 6. You can provide Gen-AI Assistant either with existing knowledge base or Upload your knowledge tarifacts using radio button provided in the sidebar of the application.

-7. Click the "Proceed" button to process the documents and generate vector embeddings.
+7. Select the "Existing Knolwledge Base" option and click the "Proceed" button to process the documents and generate vector embeddings.

-8. Interact with Gen-AI Assistant by typing your questions in the chat input box.
+8. Interact with Gen-AI Assistant by typing your questions in the chat input box. (e.g. "Can ball float valves and flapper valves be used together?")

 ## Contributors